Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/README.md

 ## Install

-If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:
+If you want to install a version of this demo pointing to our Demo Server, follow these steps:

-* you'll need to install the following adapters (depending on which quickstart example you want to run you might not need them all):
-	* The *CHAT_ROOM* (see the [Lightstreamer - Basic Chat Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-java)).
-	* The *QUOTE_ADAPTER* (see the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java))
-	* The *PORTFOLIO_ADAPTER* ( see the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java)),
-  Follow the instructions on those projects to get them up and running (in the portfolio case, you'll need the *full version*).
 * Since the app is an example of **Framework-Dependent Deployment (FDD)** relies on the presence of a shared system-wide version of .NET Core on the target system.
-* Launch Lightstreamer Server.
 * Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/releases) of this project and extract the `deploy_local` folder.
 * Execute the `LaunchMe.bat`.